What your responsibilities are

 - how you want to communicate

-- what you might want to ask about
+- what you want to ask about

 You can ask someone you trust to help you communicate with your provider and to be there any time you contact your provider.
 This could be a friend, family member or support person.

-You need to agree on how much their service costs, how you will pay them and if you can use your plan to pay for their service.
+- if you can use your plan to pay for their service.

 You can ask your provider to explain things you don’t understand.
 For example, a document like a service agreement.